Torre del Mar: La Casa Recreo (recreational house, Tourist Office)

 This is an ancestral home dating from the 19th century; it was a point of reference in the style of urbanisation in Torre del Mar.
 Nowadays, it is reformed and it sits between two infill buildings in the shape of a 'T' with a garden area in the front.
 The building has two floors and an original gallery has been preserved which was found in good condition prior to the reformation works.

 Currently, on the lower ground, the exhibition and help-desk are located.
 This leaves the upper floor for the department offices for tourism.
 As for the central part of the building, a glass covered patio was planned, around which the different departments are distributed.
 The standout features are the large wooden windows.

 There are views from the upper floor, looking out directly over the promenade and the sea.
 The building is clearly reminiscent of the kind of architecture of housing which is closely linked to areas of leisure for the bourgeoisie of the era, who enjoyed the rooms on the weekends and in summer for entertainment and relaxation.

+Sports

+The football club UD Torre del Mar is based in this place.
+It plays in the Tercera Federación – Group 9.